North Western Province, Sri Lanka: Energy Production

-Banking and financial services

-The Wayamba province is well served by all major commercial banking and financial institutions of Sri Lanka.
-These include, Bank of Ceylon, Commercial Bank of Sri Lanka, Sampath Bank, National Savings Bank, Hatton National Bank, People's Bank, Seylan Bank and the Union Bank.
-All of these banks have an extensive coverage of their branches in the province.
-Three other development banks of Sri Lanka, namely The DFCC Bank, National Development Bank, Wayamba Development Bank, Ideal motors & Ideal finance also provide services to the province.

 Attractions

 Archaeological sites

-The Wayamba province is a treasure house of archaeology having been seat of four medieval kingdoms of Sri Lanka between the mid 12th and mid 14th centuries.
-Having forced to move capitals due to foreign invasions, Sri Lankan kings nevertheless built magnificent citadels are Yapahuwa, Panduwasnuwara, Dambadeniya and Kurunegala.
-Impressive remains of those citadels, palaces, Buddhist temples and monasteries provide exciting sight seeing to the visitors.
+The province is a treasure house of archaeology having been the seat of four medieval kingdoms between the mid 12th and mid 14th centuries.
+These kings built magnificent citadels at Yapahuwa, Panduwasnuwara, Dambadeniya and Kurunegala.

 Rock temples

-Wayamba and Kurunegala are also the home for other ancient Buddhist rock temples, mostly with 1st century B.C roots, with wall and ceiling frescos, colossal Buddha images, stone inscriptions and sculptures dating from early medieval to 18th century period.
+There are also other ancient Buddhist rock temples, mostly with 1st century BCE roots, with wall and ceiling frescos, colossal Buddha images, stone inscriptions and sculptures dating from early medieval to 18th century period.

 Beaches

 The sparkling blue surf of the Indian Ocean and scenic tropical lagoons which edge the western shores of the Wayamba province are glided with 240 kilometres of wide, sun drenched beaches.
 These beaches stretch from Waikkal at its southern end to Dutch Bay in the Puttalam district.

 Some of Wayamba's best resort beaches are at Marawila, Talwila, Kalpitiya and Waikkal.
 These beaches are often with the bonus of a lagoon or a river front and make excellent bases for stay-put beach holidays.
 Some of the beach resorts also offer viewing of underwater Coral wonderlands off Kandakuliya and Karaitivu.
 Many fishing villages dot the coastal areas.